IgorSochyvets/cka/README.md

-These are notes from CKA Linux Academy course.
+These are notes from Certified Kubernetes Adminisrator (CKA) Linux Academy course.